 Change your screen settings

-Most of your phone's battery is taken up powering the screen.
-That's even more true now that phone screens are bigger, brighter and sharper than ever.
+Most of your phone's battery is used to power the screen.
+This is even more true now that phone screens are bigger, brighter, and sharper than ever.

 Turn down your screen's brightness in the settings, and have it turn itself off after 30 seconds.